If you’re looking to boost your career or set yourself up for a promotion, taking a professional course can be a huge help.

-Pave is a new online lender focused on low-cost loans.
-Whether you are looking to refinance student loans, fund an educational course, finance a home addition, or just need a little extra cash, Pave loans may be a good option for you.
+Pave is a new online lender focused on low-cost loans for continuing education courses.
+Whether you are looking to learn how to code or improve your project management skills, Pave loans may be a good option for you.

 Read on for a full Pave review and information on how to apply.

 Pave loans are underwritten by Cross River Bank and Pave is the servicer for all loans it originates for the duration of the loan.
 The lender offers personal loans with two- to three-year terms.
-Borrowers can use the funds however they choose.
+Borrowers can use the funds to pay for courses.

-In the Pave review below, we will look at more of the details for how Pave loans work and whether or not they are a good fit for your personal loan needs.
+In the Pave review below, we will look at more of the details for how Pave loans work and whether or not they are a good fit for your continuing education needs.

 How Pave loans work